The set of destabilizing curves for deformed Hermitian Yang-Mills and Z-critical equations on surfaces: Proof of the main theorem for deformed Hermitian Yang-Mills and the Z-critical equations

-\begin{remark} \begin{enumerate} \item It is clear from the proof of the Proposition \ref{Prop meta} that $\mathcal D_{\tau} \subseteq \mathrm{Neg}(\tau)$, and hence $\mathcal S_\tau := \mathrm{Neg}(\tau)$ always provides a natural set of candidate destabilisers for $\tau$.
-This is used in Section \ref{Subsection perturbation and blowups}. \item For any big class $\tau$, the closed positive current $N(\tau)$ appearing in the Zariski decomposition is the divisor part in the Siu decomposition of a current of minimal singularities (see \cite{Boucksomthesis}). \item In previous literature, a slightly weaker analogue of Proposition \ref{Prop meta} appeared in \cite[Proposition 4.5]{SongWeinkove}, which uses the Siu decomposition of closed positive (1,1) currents and a regularisation result due to Demailly (see the proof of \cite[Proposition 4.5]{SongWeinkove} as well as \cite{Lamari} and references therein).
+\begin{remark} \begin{enumerate} \item {Note that $\operatorname{Neg}(\tau)$ does not depend on the Kähler class $[\omega]$ we choose.} \item It is clear from the proof of the Proposition \ref{Prop meta} that $\mathcal D_{\tau} \subseteq \mathrm{Neg}(\tau)$, and hence $\mathcal S_\tau := \mathrm{Neg}(\tau)$ always provides a natural set of candidate destabilizers for $\tau$. \item For any big class $\tau$, the closed positive current $N(\tau)$ appearing in the Zariski decomposition is the divisor part in the Siu decomposition of a current of minimal singularities (see \cite{Boucksomthesis}). \item In previous literature, a slightly weaker analogue of Proposition \ref{Prop meta} appeared in \cite[Proposition 4.5]{SongWeinkove}, which uses the Siu decomposition of closed positive (1,1) currents and a regularisation result due to Demailly (see the proof of \cite[Proposition 4.5]{SongWeinkove} as well as \cite{Lamari} and references therein).
 The Zariski decomposition has the added advantage that the negative part is precisely given by the Siu decomposition of a current of \emph{minimal singularities} (see \cite[Section 3.2]{Boucksomthesis} for reference). \end{enumerate} \end{remark}

-To obtain a finite number of test conditions for the various geometric PDE, it is essential to ask how the sets $\mathrm{Neg}(\tau)$ change as $\tau$ varies across $\mathcal P^+_X$.
-In particular, if a suitable subset $K \subseteq \mathcal P^+_X$ is specified, one hopes to obtain a `global set' of test curves $\mathcal V_K$ against which we can test any given class $\tau \in K$.
-In this section, we use a straightforward convexity argument to obtain a description of $\mathcal V_K$ where $K$ is a compact subset of $\mathcal P^+_X$.
-The following result produces a finite set of curves that is sufficient uniformly across all of $K$, and moreover gives an explicit upper bound on its cardinality:
+To obtain a finite number of test conditions for the various geometric PDE that can be used also under small perturbations of the underlying cohomological data, it is essential to ask how the sets $\mathrm{Neg}(\tau)$ change as $\tau$ varies across $\mathcal P^+_X$.
+In particular, if a suitable subset $K \subseteq \mathcal P^+_X$ is specified, one hopes to obtain a `global set of test curves' $\mathcal V_K$ against which we can test any given class $\tau \in K$.
+When $K$ is a compact subset of $\mathcal P^+_X$, the following result produces a finite set of curves that is sufficient uniformly across all of $K$, and moreover gives an explicit upper bound on its cardinality: